alkhasov/learn/README.md

 Kept looking deeper and now read about `try{} catch{} finally{}` construction with `Error` objects which need to `throw` if flow has exception.
 Tried to write several, looks easy, but I guess true is not.

+#### 09 ¬ Regular Expressions

+Powerful and painful.
+Hate when can't quickly write regexp that I want, love when regexp work extaclty like I need.

 ## Pug/Stylus

 #### 00 ¬ Basics

 I already know how to write common html tags and css styles, but for improving speed and convenience I started learning Pug template engine and Stylus stylesheet preprocessor.

-#### 09 ¬ Regular Expressions

-Powerful and painful.
-Hate when can't quickly write regexp that I want, love when regexp work extaclty like I need.
+_Currently I freezed my learingo of pug and stylus, but still like them both_

 ## React